thenexthub/Codira/stdlib/public/Protobuf/protoc-gen-codira/Docs.docc/spm-plugin.md

   the file if it is excluded, however, `language build` will result in a warning that the file should be excluded.
 - The plugin should only be used for leaf packages.
-The configuration file option only solves the problem for leaf packages that are using the Swift package manager plugin since there you can point the package manager to the right binary.
+The configuration file option only solves the problem for leaf packages that are using the Codira package manager plugin since there you can point the package manager to the right binary.
 The environment variable does solve the problem for transitive packages as well; however, it requires your users to set the variable now.